976-Evil II

-976-EVIL II, also known as 976-EVIL 2: The Astral Factor, is a 1992 supernatural horror–slasher film directed by Jim Wynorski.
+976-EVIL II (also known as 976-EVIL 2: The Astral Factor) is a 1992 American direct-to-video supernatural horror film directed by Jim Wynorski.
 The film is a sequel to the 1988 horror film 976-EVIL.
 It was referenced in Invasion of the Scream Queens (1992).

 Premise

 Leonard "Spike" Johnson (Patrick O'Bryan) returns to battle the supernatural in a small Californian college town.
-Someone is killing college co-eds at a rate that is causing alarm.
-A pretty student, Robin, learns that her dean, Professor Grubeck, is a ghost using astral projection and a satanic 976 "horrorscope" hotline to kill students.
+Someone is killing college students at an alarming rate.
+A pretty student, Robin, learns that her dean, Professor Grubeck, is a ghost, using astral projection and a satanic 976 "horrorscope" hotline to kill students.